(A) Rocky reefs: Since 1998 we have monitored rocky reefs along the Gulf of California by collecting data on fish and invertebrate communities.

 (C) Megafauna monitoring: tagging helps us learn about habitat use and movement patters of species like mantas, groupers and sharks; oceanographic data helps us learn about their environment.

-(D) Gray whales: fishers use GPS trackers to monitor their whale-watching activities in Magdalena Bay.
+(D) Gray whales: fishermen use GPS devices to monitor their whale watching activities in Bahía Magdalena, B.C.S.

 (E) Oceanographic data: scientists and community partners collect monthly samples of water t0 study zooplankton, water temperature, salinity, etc.

 To understand the relationship of fishing communities with the environment, our fisheries monitoring is carried out collaboratively with fishermen and combines different tools.
 We generate fishing information combining technologies such as GPS and mobile applications to know the fishing dynamics of different coastal fleets.
 In addition, we collect data through biological and fishing samples in the communities to learn more about the biology and ecology of the species that are commercially exploited.